 This report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards, comprehensive option, and the associated supplement for the food processing sector.
+This year, we have implemented the new GRI Standard disclosure GRI 207 Tax.
 See our GRI content index on page 28 for a list of GRI indicators and references.
 The report also forms our Communication On Progress, being a signatory to the UN Global Compact.